BCBC – Infrastructure

 The bioinformatics calendar will now appear under Shared Calendars in your Navigation Pane.
 You can choose which calendars to have open using the checkboxes that appear next to each calendar’s line in your Navigation Pane.

-If staff need help running analyses, or any other bioinformatics task, please contact Suzy Strickler of the BTI bioinformatics help desk or attend the BTI bioinformatics hour, which is held by Suzy every Wednesday from 1–2 p.m. in the Resource Center.
+If staff need help running analyses, or any other bioinformatics task, please contact Suzy Strickler of the BTI bioinformatics help desk or attend the BTI bioinformatics hour, which is held by BCBC team every Tuesday and Wednesday from 1–2 p.m. in the Resource Center.

 BTI Server Software